-I've always gravitated toward human resources and management roles throughout my career.
+I have always gravitated toward human resources and management roles throughout my career.
 In choosing human resources, I wanted a degree that would allow me to be an advocate for employees while setting company culture and policies that provide for growth and profitability.
-One of the more prominent aspects that drew me to human resources was the constantly changing landscape of the field.
-There are new advances, technologies, and best practices being released on a near-daily basis.
-I also very much enjoy building dynamic teams that play to the strengths of its individual members.
+One aspect that drew me to human resources was its constantly changing landscape; new advances, technologies, and best practices are released on a near-daily basis.
+I also enjoy building dynamic teams that play to the strengths of individual members.

 - What would you say are the minimum educational and work experience requirements to earn a job in human resources?